smartnets/smartnets.github.io/_research/quantum_networks.md

 Quantum networks are systems of interconnected quantum devices that share entangled qubits across distances.
 These entanglement-based links form the foundation of quantum communication, enabling powerful capabilities such as quantum key distribution (QKD), distributed quantum computing, and high-precision quantum sensing.
 However, entanglement is fragile—loss and decoherence quickly degrade it over long distances, making entanglement distribution a critical research challenge.

 A key component of such networks is the quantum repeater.
 These devices extend the range of entanglement by dividing long links into shorter segments and performing entanglement swapping and purification at intermediate nodes.
-Another core element is the <strong>quantum switch</strong>, which dynamically manages entanglement resources and efficiently connects users based on demand.
+Another core element is the quantum switch, which dynamically manages entanglement resources and efficiently connects users based on demand.

 These network elements are essential because large-scale, monolithic quantum processors are currently infeasible.
 Quantum systems are hard to scale due to hardware limitations and error rates.
 Instead, by connecting smaller quantum devices through entangled links, we can build scalable, modular architectures.
-My research models these entanglement distribution networks and develops scheduling and optimization methods for improving their capacity, performance, and robustness.
+Our research models these entanglement distribution networks and develops scheduling and optimization methods for improving their capacity, performance, and robustness.